+In my upcoming book on preventing and managing running injuries (which, I'm sorry to say, is still very much a work in progress), one chapter discusses the roles various medical professionals can fulfill in the prevention, evaluation, and treatment of running injuries.
 In many cases, a particular discipline is best-suited for one particular role: a podiatrist is ideally qualified to make custom orthotics, an orthopedist is best-suited to order and evaluate an MRI, and a physical therapist is the right person to create a rehab exercise routine.

 This does not mean that medical specialists see their own role with this narrow view.
 There are plenty of physical therapists who prescribe orthotics, chiropractors who order and evaluate MRIs, and so on.
 Perhaps because of pride or just a desire to manage all aspects of a patient's treatment, specialists sometimes have a tendency to stray outside of the boundaries of what they do best.

 In my view at least, the primary use of a physical therapist for an injured runner is as a resource for discovering muscular tightness or weakness that contributes to injury, evaluating running gait to identify any biomechanical flaws, and developing a rehab program to return to healthy running.
 There are many fantastic physical therapists who focus almost entirely on these aspects of injury treatment.

 But many other physical therapists are wedded to their "modalities"—in-office treatments that purportedly improve healing or reduce pain.
 The ones you are probably most familiar with are therapeutic ultrasound and electrostimulation (also known as TENS), but there is a veritable cornucopia of modalities that are sold to physical therapy clinics which claim to reduce pain, speed healing, or otherwise assist with the rehab process.
 Some modalities even have research supporting their use, though this almost inevitably consists small, uncontrolled trials.